twofortyfouram/android-plugin-client-sdk-for-locale/README.md

 * 3.0.0
     * Remove AbstractLocalePluginActivity and AbstractLocaleFragmentPluginActivity.
 These deprecated Activities implemented UI logic, while this SDK should only responsible for communicating with the host.
     * Rename AbstractPluginConditionReceiver.getPluginConditionState(Context, Bundle) to be more internally consistent.
+* 4.0.0: Remove strings and resources that were previously used by AbstractLocalePluginActivity and AbstractLocaleFragmentPluginActivity.